Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Self-employed pest control salary UK

-If you decide to start a pest control business, you’ll be able to choose your own rates and control how many jobs you win per year.
+If you decide to start a pest control business, you’ll be able to choose your own rates.
+You’ll also be able to control how many jobs you win per year.
 So, perhaps it’s no surprise that this way, you’ll maximise your earnings.

 Pest control business revenue

-Exactly how much you could stand to earn as a self-employed pest controller will depend on whether you decide to operate as a sole trader or a limited company.
+How much you could earn as a self-employed pest controller will depend on different factors.
+For instance, it will differ based on whether you operate as a sole trader or a limited company:

 • Sole trader: £59,002 per year (£40,000 take home)